mariangle/penpal/README.md

 ## About The Project
   ![image](https://github.com/mariangle/penpal-next-ts/assets/124585244/4ec5d0d4-6354-46a6-8e32-299698caf29d)

-Penpal is a full stack application hat replicates the experience of writing physical letters by introducing delays in delivery time according to the distance between users.
+Penpal is a full stack application that replicates the experience of writing physical letters by introducing delays in delivery time according to the distance between users.
 To familiarize myself with TypeScript, I began by coding in JavaScript and resolved any errors along the way.
 Throughout the development process, my primary focus was on crafting a reliable API, ensuring a smooth user experience, and implementing efficient error handling mechanisms for future deployment.